budiaero/channnel/README.md

-this file contains list channerl for iptv, please add to IPTV box to load the channerl
+This file contains list channerl for iptv, please add to IPTV box to load the channel